 How You Can Help

 Portland is an amazing city, full of compassionate people wanting to help those in need.
-There are concrete things that we each can do that will truly make a difference in the lives of those who need it, and the following are some key contacts/information from several outreach and provider organizations.
+There are concrete things that each of us can do that will truly make a difference in the lives of those who need it, and the following are some key contacts/information from our outreach and service provider organizations.

 About: JOIN exists to support the efforts of homeless individuals and families to transition out of homelessness into permanent housing.